-- If user input is detected within the timeout interval, the session is kept open; otherwise the session is terminated. - This command applies to both the local console and Telnet connections. - The timeout for Telnet cannot be disabled. - Using the command without specifying a timeout restores the default setting.
+- If user input is detected within the timeout interval, the session is kept open; otherwise the session is terminated. - This command applies to both the local console and Telnet (vty) connections. - ◆ The timeout for Telnet (vty) cannot be disabled.

 To set the timeout to two minutes, enter this command: